knightjdr/gene-info/database/README.md

 ## Create database

 Databases for each species specified in configs.js will be written to `files/databases`.
 Javascript files containing tissues in expression databases for each species will be written to `files/rna-expression.js`.
+Creating the database consumes a lot of memory so increase the limit.

 ```
-node index.js
+node --max-old-space-size=8192 index.js
 ```

 ### Flags